EdDataScienceEES/tutorial-eveboswood/index.md

 meat_data <- read.csv("/Users/eveboswood/Downloads/meat_consumption.csv")
 # Remember to change the directory to fit where you have saved the dataset
 ```
+#### Let's make this data more Linear Model-friendly...
+This dataset comes with some problems that would skew the results of our models.
+All datasets come with different levels of useability, and their own unique problems, it is just a matter of spotting them and fixing them before you begin modelling.
+A good place to start is with the units... are all of the variables measured and recorded in the same way?
+No...

 ### The Influence of Effect Placement and Combination on the Meaning of Your Model